AGU is here for you. Tap into a host of valuable benefits and services to help you get back into the workforce.

 • AGU members can receive free guidance from AGU Career and Research Advice Mentors (CRAM) at Fall Meeting.
 AGU CRAM mentors offer resume reviews, interview tips, career counseling, advice on transitioning jobs, salary negotiation, and job search strategies.
 Your CRAM mentor may also make themselves available for personalized phone or email consultations throughout the year.
 Email firstname.lastname@example.org to request a CRAM mentee application.

-• AGU Recruiters Row is a vibrant part of the Exhibit Hall during AGU Fall Meetings.
+• Included in your Fall Meeting registration is access to AGU Recruiters Row; a vibrant part of the Exhibit Hall.
 You can interview with prospective employers, network and gain essential job search skills while visiting Recruiters Row.

 • Unemployed AGU members also have access to all of the standard benefits of AGU membership.